devsim/devsim_density_gradient/README.md

 # Density Gradient Example

+## References

-These implement the Density Gradient method in a way similar to this paper:
+This repository implements the Density Gradient method in a way similar to this paper:

 [https://doi.org/10.1080/1065514021000012363](https://doi.org/10.1080/1065514021000012363)